 I teach classes and workshops for children, youth and adults in writing, theatre and calligraphy.
-A member of The Writer's Union of Canada, I can be booked for readings and workshops in schools and libraries.
+A member of The Writer's Union of Canada, and MASC, I can be booked for readings and workshops, virtual and live, in schools and libraries.
 Here are a few of my current workshops and presentations.

 Presentations and Workshops